rexbrahh/cieft/README.md

 What’s in here:

-- `inspect`: prints GGUF header/metadata + a full tensor map (dtype, shape, file offsets).
+- `bin/inspect`: prints GGUF header/metadata + a full tensor map (dtype, shape, file offsets).
-- `smoke_load`: loads + dequantizes a small subset of tensors to float32 and prints basic stats.
+- `bin/smoke_load`: loads + dequantizes a small subset of tensors to float32 and prints basic stats.
-- `layer0_step`: a prototype “layer 0, one token” forward step for LLaMA-style (incl.
+- `bin/layer0_step`: a prototype “layer 0, one token” forward step for LLaMA-style (incl.
 GQA) models.
-- `two_layer_nn`: a tiny exercise program that prints every intermediate vector.
+- `bin/two_layer_nn`: a tiny exercise program that prints every intermediate vector.
+- `bin/two_layer_nn_sample`: a tiny exercise program that can greedy-pick from logits or sample with temperature.

 `*.gguf` files are ignored by git; keep model files local.